-Qatar is one of the most prosperous countries in the world, with a nominal GDP per capita of QR257,092 (US\$70,630) in 2008 based on Qatar's mid-year population figure of approximately 1,450,000.
+Qatar is one of the most prosperous countries in the world, with a nominal GDP per capita of QR252,328 (US\$69,321) in 2008 based on Qatar's 2008 mid-year population figure of approximately 1,450,000.
 Qatar also has the fastest growing economy in the Gulf Cooperation Council (the "GCC").
-Qatar's proven reserves of hydrocarbons amount to approximately 187.2 billion barrels of oil equivalent.
+Qatar's proven reserves of hydrocarbons amount to approximately 185.9 billion barrels of oil equivalent.

-Qatar, which gained independence from the United Kingdom on September 3, 1971, has been ruled since June 27, 1995 by the Emir His Highness Sheikh Hamad bin Khalifa Al-Thani (the "Emir").
+Qatar, which gained independence from the United Kingdom on September 3, 1971, has been ruled since June 27, 1995 by the Emir.
 The hereditary successor to the Emir is the Emir's fourth son, the Heir Apparent His Highness Sheikh Tamim bin Hamad bin Khalifa Al-Thani (the "Heir Apparent").
 Since becoming ruler of Qatar, the Emir has implemented various initiatives designed to exploit the State's oil and gas resources in a responsible manner, thereby making rapid economic development and the construction of modern infrastructure possible in Qatar.
 Despite rapid economic and social progress, as well as political change, Qatar has maintained its cultural and traditional values as an Arab and Islamic nation.